Adding Warm Transfers to Your SAS Flex Script Workflow

 Next, under the Options tab, you will need to decide where the transfer should go.
 There are three options; Transfer to Profile Number, Transfer according to warm transfer schedule, and Transfer to Number.
 All options are explained below.

 • Transfer to Profile number: If you select this option, you will also need to select the Profile in which you want the call to be transferred, as well as the number to transfer to.
-If you haven’t already, check out this article on how to edit a Profile.
+If you haven’t already, check out this article on how to add or edit a Profile.

 • Transfer according to warm transfer schedule: If you select this option, you will also need to select the on-call schedule you want to use.
 If you haven’t already, check out this article for instructions on how to set up an on-call schedule.